yubinkarki/Mobile_Programming/README.md

-# Unit 5 - UI Fragments, Menus and Dialogs
+# Unit 6 - ListView, GridView and RecyclerView

 Fragment is a part of an activity, also known as a sub-activity
 It represents multiple screens inside one main activity